mui/material-ui/docs/src/pages/getting-started/frequently-asked-questions.md

-# Frequently asked questions
+# Frequently Asked Questions

 Stuck on a particular problem?
 Check some of these common gotchas first.

 If you still can't find what you are looking for, you can ask the community in [gitter](https://gitter.im/callemall/material-ui).
 For how-to questions and other non-issues, please use [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui) instead of Github issues.
 There is a StackOverflow tag called `material-ui` that you can use to tag your questions.

 ## Why do the fixed positioned elements move when a modal is opened?

 We block the scroll as soon as a modal is opened.
 This prevents interacting with the background when the modal should be the only interactive content, however, removing the scrollbar can make your **fixed positioned elements** move.
 In this situation, you can apply a global `.mui-fixed` class name to tell Material-UI to handle those elements.